Coalgebraic Geometric Logic: Basic Theory: Bisimulations

+Note that $\leftrightarroweq$ defines a relation between the sets underlying the models $\mf{X}$ and $\mf{X}'$.
+So while Aczel-Mendler bisimulations are defined as topological spaces, the resulting notion of bisimilarity is simply a relation.

-It follows from Proposition \ref{prop-mor-pres-truth} that bisimilar states satisfy the same formulas.
-Furthermore, it easily follows by taking pushouts that Aczel-Mendler bisimilarity implies behavioural equivalence.
-If moreover $\fun{T}$ preserves weak pullbacks, the converse holds as well \cite{Rut00}.
+It follows from Proposition~\ref{prop-mor-pres-truth} that bisimilar states satisfy the same formulas.
+Furthermore, if $\cat{C}$ has pushouts then it follows from taking pushouts that Aczel-Mendler bisimilarity implies behavioural equivalence.
+If moreover $\fun{T}$ preserves weak pullbacks, the converse holds as well~\cite{Rut00}.

 However, we do not wish to make this assumption on topological spaces, since few functors seem to preserve weak pullbacks.
-For example, the Vietoris functor does not preserve weak pullbacks \cite[Corollary 4.3]{BezFonVen10} and neither does the monotone functor from Definition \ref{def-mon-khaus}.
-(To see the latter statement, consider the example given in Section 4 of \cite{HanKup04} and equip the sets in use with the discrete topology.)
+For example, the Vietoris functor does not preserve weak pullbacks~\cite[Corollary~4.3]{BezFonVen10} and neither does the monotone functor from Definition~\ref{def-mon-khaus}.
+(To see the latter statement, consider the example given in Section~4 of~\cite{HanKup04} and equip the sets in use with the discrete topology.)
 Therefore we define $\Lambda$-bisimulations for $\cat{Top}$-coalgebras as an alternative to Aczel-Mendler bisimulations.
-This notion is an adaptation of ideas in \cite{BakHan17, GorSch13}.
+This notion is an adaptation of ideas in~\cite{BakHan17, GorSch13}.
 Under some conditions on $\Lambda$, $\Lambda$-bisimilarity coincides with behavioural equivalence.

 In the next definition we need the concept of coherent pairs: If $X$ and $X'$ are two sets and $B \subseteq X \times X'$ is a relation, then a pair $(a, a') \in \fun{P}X \times \fun{P}X'$ is called \emph{$B$-coherent} if $B[a] \subseteq a'$ and $B^{-1}[a'] \subseteq a$.
-For details and properties see Section 2 in \cite{HanKupPac09}.
+For details and properties see Section~2 in~\cite{HanKupPac09}.